psanan/swiss-german-english/guide.template.md

 [Can use picture of pro-drop for du]

+The inverted form of "du" is nothing, so Swiss Germanis "pro drop" in this sense

+* Hasch hunger?

+In the accusative, with reflexive verbs, you have different inversions, including one for "dich"

+* Ich froimi seer
+* (something iwth -di)

 <h3> go </h3>

 When coming or going to do do something (a verb), add "go" before the verb.